 - Review internal audit reports to ensure that where major breakdowns in controls or procedures have been identified, appropriate and prompt remedial action is taken by management.

-- Review the nomination, performance, and fees charged by the internal auditors.
+- Review the selection appointment, performance and fees charged by the internal auditors.

 - Review and approve the internal audit charter which outlines internal audit’s role, responsibilities, and functions.

 - Consult with external audit on the function’s proposed audit strategy, audit plan and fees for the year and ensure there is no material overlap between the internal and external audit functions.

 - Review the findings and recommendations of external audit and the response to them by management.

 - Review the implementation of external audit recommendations.

 - Monitor and review the risk management framework for effective identification, assessment, monitoring and management of significant risks, including fraud.

 - Review and endorse the Risk management policy for Board approval annually.